Mushroom Omelet with Tomato Garnish, so scrumptious. Remember, when cooking, don't crowd the mushrooms (so said Julia Child).

 Usually, Lois is the cook around our house, but on Saturday mornings, I take over.
 We both love a good omelet.
 I usually make one and split it between us, rather than making two small omelets.

 Have you ever watched a chef make omelets in a hotel?
 Sometimes the hotels have breakfast stations set up so you can watch what they are doing.
 That's how I learned my omelet-making technique.

 Hotel Chef Demonstrates

-The chef takes a small skillet (I personally like the nonstick or the cast iron variety), adds some oil and heats it over moderate heat.
+The chef takes a small skillet (I personally like the nonstick or the cast iron variety), adds some oil, and heats it over moderate heat.
 Then he cooks the veggies or items you want in your omelet.
 He pours those out into a small bowl when they are ready.
-And then he makes the egg part of the omelet.
+And then he makes the egg portion of the omelet.

 Cooking the Eggs